-Teaching Artist – Andrea McCormick is a native of Cleveland with a Bachelor of Arts in Theater Studies, minoring in Vocal Music and Dance from Wright State University.
-Currently, she teaches various dance and theater acting to students of all ages in a variety of theaters and outreach programs, including but not limited to Playhouse Square, Cleveland Play House, Karamu House, DANCEcleveland, and Great Lakes Theatre.
-Under the stage name Andrea Belser, she also performs as an actor, dancer, and/or singer around Northeast Ohio.
-You may have last seen her perform as 3/Ensemble in Panther Dancer at Playwrights Local, Sogolon in Sundiata at Talespinner Children’s Theatre, or Valeria in I Call My Brothers at Cleveland Public Theatre.
-In addition to onstage, Andrea also works backstage as a choreographer, stage manager, or dresser/costume assistant.
-She has also been awarded 2008 Best Actress in Cleveland and nominated for the same in 2012.
+Teaching Artist – Andrea McCormick is a Performing and Teaching Artist from Cleveland with a Bachelor of Arts in Theater Studies emphasizing in Dance and Applied Voice from Wright State University.
+Currently, she teaches various dance and theater acting to all ages with theaters and companies around Northeastern Ohio.
+Under the stage name Andrea Belser, she has also worked on and off stage as an actor, dancer, singer, choreographer, stage manager, and dresser.
+You may have last seen her perform in Aida at Karamu House, Freaky Friday at Lakeland Civic Theater, Little Shop of Horrors at French Creek Theater, or The Casual Tree Ward at Convergence-Continuum.
+Andrea’s awards include 2008 Best Actress in Cleveland and a nomination for the same in 2012.